Delbert Tallman

 Bio

-Delbert Tallman was born on June 30, 1935, in Dearborn, Michigan.
-He had plans to attend college after graduating from High School, but was drafted into the United States Army in May of 1955.
-He received training as a machine gunner and was sent to Korea in November of 1955.
-Upon his arrival in Korea, Delbert Tallman was assigned to drive a truck supplying the line batteries with their needed supplies of rations, water, ammunition. and other necessities.
-He shares what it was like in Korea right after the war.
-He completed his service in Korea in late December of 1956 and was discharged from the Army on 11 January 1957.
+Delbert Tallman was born in Dearborn, Michigan, on June 30, 1935.
+After graduating from high school, he initially planned to attend college, but his plans changed when he was drafted into the U.S. Army in May 1955.
+Following his training as a machine gunner, he was deployed to Korea in November 1955.
+Upon arrival, he was assigned to drive a truck, delivering crucial supplies like rations, water, and ammunition to frontline batteries.
+Tallman reflects on the conditions in Korea shortly after the war had ended.
+He completed his service in late December 1956 and was officially discharged on January 11, 1957.

 Video Clips